-A.18.
+A.19.
 Milk and Milk Products for Animal Feeding

 - Products must be properly packaged and labeled.
 The label must indicate the establishment name or code, production date and a best used by/expiration date. - The exporter must ensure that the producing facility has undergone the required process to be authorized by SENASA-Peru.
-SENASA-Peru advises that the product not meeting the certification requirements will be returned. - The product was: produced from milk obtained from animals resident in the United States and/or imported legally from Canada, or prepared with legally imported dairy ingredients - The product derives from a production facility authorized by the official competent authority of the United States to process milk and dairy products.
-The processing plant has been authorized by SENASA-Peru. - The product derives from herds that were not subject to sanitary restrictions at the time of collection of the milk and from production establishments that were not subject to sanitary restrictions at the time of processing the product, in an area of 10 km around during the sixty (60) days prior to the shipment. - The product is approved for use in animal feeding. - The milk was subjected to the following treatment: UHT pasteurization to a minimum temperature of 132°C for at least one second, combined with physical treatment to maintain pH 6 for at least one hour, or HTST double pasteurization, at least 72°C, during at least 15 seconds for two consecutive times, or HTST pasteurization at least 72°C, during at least 15 seconds, combined with physical treatment to maintain a pH 6, during at least one hour, or HTST pasteurization at least 15 seconds, combined with physical treatment to maintain a pH 6, during at least one hour, or HTST pasteurization at least 72°C, during at least 72°C, during at least 72°C and drying. - Precautions were taken after processing to avoid the contact of the product with microorganisms pathogenic for animals or humans. - The product is subject to the general surveillance process of the official competent authority for the detection of adulterants and for validating microbial and compositional quality. - The products were packaged and transported in individual containers and clean vehicles. - The product is shipped in bulk in vehicles that have been disinfected and fumigated with products authorized by the competent authority of the United States.
+SENASA-Peru advises that the product not meeting the certification requirements will be returned. - The product was: produced from milk obtained from animals resident in the United States and/or imported legally from Canada, or prepared with legally imported dairy ingredients

+- The product derives from a production facility authorized by the official competent authority of the United States to process milk and dairy products.
+The processing plant has been authorized by SENASA-Peru. - The product derives from herds that were not subject to sanitary restrictions at the time of collection of the milk and from production establishments that were not subject to sanitary restrictions at the time of processing the product, in an area of 10 kilometers around during the 60 days prior to the shipment. - The product is approved for use in animal feeding. - The milk was subjected to the following treatment: UHT pasteurization to a minimum temperature of 132°C for at least one second, combined with physical treatment to maintain pH 6 for at least one hour, or HTST double pasteurization, at least 72°C, during at least 15 seconds for two consecutive times, or HTST pasteurization at least 72°C, during at least 15 seconds, combined with physical treatment to maintain a pH 6, during at least one hour, or HTST pasteurization at least 72°C, during at least 15 seconds, combined with a thermal treatment of at least 72°C and drying. - Precautions were taken after processing to avoid the contact of the product with microorganisms pathogenic for animals or humans. - The product is subject to the general surveillance process of the official competent authority for the detection of adulterants and for validating microbial and compositional quality. - The products were packaged and transported in individual containers and clean vehicles. - The product is shipped in bulk in vehicles that have been disinfected and fumigated with products authorized by the competent authority of the United States.